Cook Islands Trust vs. Jersey Trust

 Jersey’s Firewall Provisions

-These provisions protect Jersey trusts from forced heirship claims and matrimonial property regimes common in civil law jurisdictions.
-A settlor from France or Saudi Arabia can transfer assets to a Jersey trust and be confident that Jersey courts will not apply French succession law or Sharia inheritance rules to override the trust’s terms.
+These provisions protect Jersey trusts from forced heirship claims and matrimonial property regimes common in civil law countries.
+A settlor from France or Saudi Arabia can transfer assets to a Jersey trust knowing that Jersey courts will not apply local succession or inheritance rules to override the trust’s terms.

-The firewall was designed to address inheritance and succession conflicts, not to resist creditor attacks by judgment holders.
-Article 9 does not contain the specific anti-creditor mechanisms the Cook Islands ITA provides: no elevated burden of proof, no compressed statute of limitations, and no categorical bar on recognizing foreign money judgments.
+The firewall was designed for inheritance and succession conflicts, not creditor enforcement.
+Article 9 does not include the specific anti-creditor tools that Cook Islands trust law provides—no elevated burden of proof, no compressed statute of limitations, and no statutory refusal to recognize foreign money judgments against trust assets.

 Creditor Access to Jersey Trust Assets

-Jersey law permits creditors to challenge transfers to a trust if the transfer was made with intent to defraud creditors.
-The Bankruptcy (Désastre) (Jersey) Law 1990 and general principles of Jersey customary law provide the framework.
-There is no statutory limitation period specifically designed to protect trust assets from challenge after a defined window.
-A creditor’s ability to pursue a claim depends on general limitation principles and the facts of the transfer.
+Jersey law permits creditors to challenge transfers to a trust when the transfer was made with intent to defraud.
+Jersey’s insolvency law and general customary law principles govern these claims.
+There is no statutory limitation period designed to protect trust assets from challenge after a defined window.

-Jersey courts also permit creditors to pursue enforcement actions against a beneficiary’s interest in a trust.
-In the Kea Investments v.
-Watson litigation, the Royal Court considered whether a judgment creditor could attach the interests of a discretionary beneficiary through an arrêt entre mains, a Jersey enforcement mechanism that allows a creditor to seize property held by a third party.
-The court recognized that a discretionary beneficiary holds no proprietary interest in trust assets.
-But the beneficiary’s rights against the trustee—including the right to be considered for distributions—constitute movable property capable of attachment.
+Jersey courts also allow creditors to pursue enforcement against a beneficiary’s interest in a trust.
+In Kea Investments v.
+Watson, the Royal Court addressed whether a judgment creditor could attach the interests of a discretionary beneficiary through an arrêt entre mains, a Jersey enforcement mechanism that lets a creditor seize property held by a third party.

-The Cook Islands ITA takes a different approach.
-A creditor challenging a transfer must prove the claim beyond a reasonable doubt, must file within one year (existing creditors) or two years (future creditors), and must litigate in Cook Islands courts.
+Cook Islands trust law takes a different approach.
+A creditor challenging a transfer to a Cook Islands trust must prove the claim beyond a reasonable doubt and must file within two years of the transfer.
+The creditor must also litigate in Cook Islands courts.
 The Cook Islands does not recognize or enforce foreign judgments against trust assets.
-These provisions create procedural barriers that make creditor recovery impractical.
-Jersey’s legal framework provides none of them.
+Jersey’s trust law provides none of these protections.

 Trustee Market and Regulatory Environment

-Jersey’s trustee market is one of the largest and most sophisticated in the world.
-Major international trust companies, global banks, and multi-family offices maintain operations on the island.
-The JFSC’s regulatory standards are high, and the professional fiduciary sector is deep.
+Jersey’s trustee market is one of the largest in the world.
+Major international trust companies, global banks, and multi-family offices maintain operations on the island, and the regulatory standards are high.

 That institutional strength serves wealth management well.
-A family with $50 million in diversified holdings needs a trustee that can manage complex investment portfolios, coordinate multi-jurisdictional tax compliance, interface with private banks, and handle generational succession.
-Jersey’s trustee market excels at these functions.
+A family with $50 million in diversified holdings needs a trustee that can manage complex investment portfolios, coordinate multi-jurisdictional tax compliance, and handle generational succession.
+Jersey’s trustee market excels at those functions.

 For asset protection, the relevant question is different: will the trustee refuse to comply with a foreign court order demanding turnover of trust assets?
-Jersey trustees operate in a jurisdiction with close ties to the UK and significant institutional relationships with global financial centers.
-A Jersey trustee facing a U.S. court order occupies a different position than a Cook Islands trustee company that operates under a statute explicitly designed to prohibit compliance with such orders.
-The Cook Islands ITA provides statutory authority for the trustee’s refusal.
-Jersey law does not.
+Jersey trustees operate in a jurisdiction with close ties to the UK and deep relationships across global financial centers.
+A Jersey trustee facing a U.S. court order is in a very different position than a Cook Islands trustee company that operates under a statute explicitly designed to prohibit compliance with such orders.

 The Cook Islands’ trustee market is smaller but purpose-built.
 Licensed Cook Islands trustee companies focus primarily on asset protection trusts.
-The Financial Supervisory Commission regulates their licensing, capitalization, and operations.
-The trustee’s role in an asset protection trust is to hold assets, maintain independent control, and refuse compliance with foreign court orders when the trust deed and the ITA so require.
-That function defines the Cook Islands trustee market.
+The trustee’s role is to hold assets, maintain independent control, and refuse compliance with foreign court orders when the trust deed and the statute require it.

 Cost Comparison